REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

-This work evaluates REB with the Resnet18 (Res18) and WideResnet50 (WR50) as backbones mainly for a fair comparison with related representation-based works.
-Table \ref{main_table} shows the AUROC of all methods on the MVTec AD dataset, where the rightmost three columns are the average results on 5 Texture, 10 objects, and 15 total categories.
-Moreover, the PI.AUROC is shown in the third column.
-When using Res18 as the backbone, DefectMaker alone achieves 98.7 of Im.AUROC, which outperforms other representation-based methods.
-In particular, when compared with PatchCore alone, DefectMaker, which also utilizes vanilla KNN for detection, obtains an average improvement of 0.5$\%$ Im.AUROC across 15 classes.
-This indicates that DefectMaker effectively reduces domain bias or leads to better feature representation.
-LDKNN alone achieves 99.1$\%$ of Im.AUROC, which also outperforms other representation-based methods.
-When compared with PatchCore alone, LDKNN, also use ImageNet pre-trained as representation, obtains an average improvement of 0.9$\%$ Im.AUROC across 15 classes.
-This indicates that DefectMaker effectively reduces feature density bias or leads to better feature representation.
-Further comparison of texture and object classes revealed that LDKNN primarily improves the results in object classes that have greater feature density bias.
-When REB (DefectMaker and LDKNN) is used, the best result of 99.3 (K=5) and 99.5 (Variable K) of Im.AUROC can be seen.
-When using WR50 as the backbone, PatchCore has already achieved 99.1 Im.AUROC.
-Our DefectMaker, LDKNN, or REB still can bring little improvement and obtain the best result.
-Further comparison of results on Res18 and WR50 reveals that the REB, implemented on the Res18 backbone, achieves comparable results to WR50.
-This means that the proposed REB obtain fewer parameters with faster detection speed.
-Although this study primarily focuses on the detection performance measured by Im.AUROC, it is worth noting that we also achieved a slight improvement in localization performance measured by Pi.AUROC, as shown in the third column.
-The potential reason is that representation-based methods like REB and Patchcore are not good at precise localization as they output patch-level predictions and adopt an upsampling strategy to obtain pixel-level segmentation to obtain better performance.
+Table \ref{main_table} presents the AUROC scores for various methods on the MVTec AD dataset.
+Notably, the last three columns provide average results across 5 Texture, 10 Object, and 15 Total categories.
+Additionally, the PI.AUROC scores are detailed in the third column.
+Utilizing Res18 as the backbone, DefectMaker alone achieves an impressive 98.7$\%$ in Im.AUROC, surpassing other representation-based methods.
+Specifically, DefectMaker, employing vanilla KNN for detection, shows an average enhancement of 0.5$\%$ in Im.AUROC across 15 classes compared to PatchCore alone, indicating its effectiveness in mitigating domain bias and enhancing feature representation.
+LDKNN, on its own, records a 99.1$\%$ Im.AUROC again outperforms other representation-based methods.
+When compared with PatchCore, LDKNN, which also leverages ImageNet pre-training for representation, registers an average uplift of 0.9$\%$ in Im.AUROC across 15 classes, suggesting substantial improvement in feature representation.
+A closer examination of texture and object classes indicates that LDKNN predominantly boosts performance in object classes with higher feature density bias.
+Employing REB (DefectMaker and LDKNN) yields the best results of 99.3$\%$ (K=5) and 99.5$\%$ (Variable K) in Im.AUROC.
+With WR50 as the backbone, PatchCore already attains a 99.1$\%$ Im.AUROC.
+Nevertheless, our approaches, including DefectMaker, LDKNN, or REB, still achieve marginal improvements.
+A comparative analysis between Res18 and WR50 backbones reveals that REB when implemented on Res18, delivers results on par with those of WR50.
+This indicates that our proposed REB achieves a balance between fewer parameters and faster detection speeds.
+Among other methods, SimpleNet~\cite{simplenet} and ReConPatch ~\cite{reconpatch_hyun2024} achieve an impressive Im.AUROC of 99.6$\%$ using the WR50 backbone.
+In contrast, our methods showcase exceptional performance with the Resnet18 (Res18) backbone.
+For instance, DefectMaker reaches 98.7$\%$ in Im.AUROC, LDKNN (K=5) scores 99.1$\%$, and REB (Variable K) attains 99.5$\%$, all outperforming SimpleNet's 98.3$\%$ on Res18.
+REB also surpasses the SOTA result 98.6$\%$ on Res18, set by RD++~\cite{rdplus} and DeSTSeg~\cite{DeSTSeg}.
+This underscores the efficiency and effectiveness of our approaches, particularly in leveraging the smaller backbone.
+While this study primarily concentrates on detection performance as quantified by Im.AUROC, it's noteworthy that we also observe a slight enhancement in localization performance, as indicated by Pi.AUROC in the third column.